Twilight of the Cockroaches: Plot

-The film focuses on a large tribe of cockroaches called the Hosino Tribe, who live in an apartment owned by a human the roaches call Mr. Saito.
-Saito lives by himself and is seen to be very messy, making it ideal for the roaches.
+The film focuses on a large tribe of cockroaches called the Hosino Tribe, who live in an apartment owned by a human called Mr. Saito, who lives by himself and is seen to be very messy, making it ideal for the roaches.
 Saito knows about the roach infestation, but does not care to do anything about them, and the roaches view Saito as a benefactor.
 They live in luxury, neglecting their traditional abilities and living without caution.
 They are led by a roach named Sage/Professor, who advises them on matters and states he negotiates with Saito on any issues.
-In the past, the Hosino tribe were at war against the humans, with the war being called the Hosino War, which ended when the then human occupants, the Hosino clan, left and Saito arrived.
+In the past, the Hosino tribe were at war against the humans, called the Hosino War, which ended when the then human occupants, the Hosino clan, left and Saito arrived.
 The Hosino roaches call this Armistice Day.

 Ichiro and Naomi are two cockroaches in the tribe, engaged and planning a wedding.
 Naomi is having doubts about the relationship, and Ichiro is unable to fly.
 One evening, a roach from another far off tribe called Hans arrive, injured from a battle.
 Naomi falls in love with him.
 After recuperating and informing the Hosino tribe of his war, Hans leaves to go back to his tribe.
 Naomi follows him in secret, with Ichiro unaware.
 Naomi arrives at another apartment owned by a woman named Momoko.
 Naomi begins to kindly ask for her help in finding her friend, but Momoko instead tries to stomp on her.
 It is revealed that Momoko and Hans' militaristic tribe are at war with each other, with Hans' tribe launching attacks on Momoko to get food and Momoko retaliating by killing the roaches with insecticides.

 Naomi and Hans are reunited and three weeks pass with them staying together.
 One evening, Saito and Momoko notice each other from across the apartment complex and soon start seeing each other, though the Hosino roaches are unaware of her.
 During one visit, Naomi inadvertently returns to Saito's apartment, having hidden in Momoko's purse after a horrific experience in a roach motel.
-Ichiro and Naomi are reunited, with Naomi telling Ichiro she has amnesia and doesn't remember being gone.
+Ichiro and Naomi are reunited, with Naomi telling Ichiro she has amnesia and does not remember being gone.
 They proceed with their wedding.